aniket-work/How-I-Simplified-My-RAG-Project-Using-Code-Graph/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "Agents To Decompose Tasks &amp; Execute Parallel via Map Reduce"
+Follow these steps to set up and run the  "How I Simplified My RAG Project Using Code Graph"

 1. Navigate to your project directory:
    ```